kublaj/docs-7/docs.md

 </div>

 # Structuring data
-Simpla's data structure is determined on the fly by your code.
-With a few simple tools you can achieve powerful schemas straight in HTML.
+Simpla's data structure is constructed on the fly by your code.
+With a few simple tools you can quickly create powerful schemas.

 ## Content IDs
 ```comment